Can Chronic fatigue syndrome and Myalgic encephalomyelitis be caused by cervical stenosis and cervical spine instability?

 Research on cervical instability non-surgical treatments

-Caring Medical Regenerative Medicine Clinics have published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
+Caring Medical has published dozens of papers on Prolotherapy injections as a treatment in difficult to treat musculoskeletal disorders.
 We are going to refer to two of these studies as they relate to cervical instability and a myriad of related symptoms including the problems described in this article which may impact the Myalgic encephalomyelitis and Chronic Fatigue Syndrome diagnosed sufferer.

 In our 2014 study mentioned earlier in this article, we published a comprehensive review of the problems related to weakened damaged cervical neck ligaments.